OpenRailAssociation/osrd-website/content/docs/explanation/netzgrafik-editor/_index.en.md

 title: "Netzgrafik-Editor"
 linkTitle: "Netzgrafik-Editor"
 weight: 40
-description: "Open-source software developped by SBB and its integration in OSRD"
+description: "Open-source software developped by SBB CFF FFS and its integration in OSRD"
 ---

 Netzgrafik-Editor (NGE) is an open-source software that enables the creation, modification, and analysis of regular-interval timetable, at a macroscopic level of details, developped by [Swiss Federal Railways (SBB CFF FFS)](https://www.sbb.ch/).
 See [front-end](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend) and [back-end](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-backend) repositories.